CMU-17-214/f2025/labs/lab13.md

 ### Download the cheatsheat

-Create a copy of the template at <https://docs.google.com/document/d/1zJSYX04pmMAP3MSmFljY9FSApkbeCS1v6Wyzt0ZbWfA/edit?usp=sharing>
+Create a copy of the template at <https://docs.google.com/document/d/1zJSYX04pmMAP3MSmFljY9FSApkbeCS1v6Wyzt0ZbWfA/edit?usp=sharing>.
+(You'll need to log in using your CMU account.)

 ### Tips